AppMetrics/Docs.DocFx/web-application-monitoring/configuration.md

 # AspNet Middleware Configuration Options

-App Metrics includes an [AspNet Middleware Extension](../intro.md) which will record things like error rates per endpoint and an overall rate, request rates per endpoint and an overall rate etc.
+App Metrics includes an AspNet Middleware Extension package which will record web metrics such as, error rates and percentages, per endpoint and an overall request rates etc.

 Configuration options are accessible through the `AddMetricsMiddleware` extension on the `IMetricsHostBuilder`.